Trump’s inauguration to be moved indoors - Local News 8

 A mix of rain and snow is possible Sunday ahead of the main event, but Monday so far looks to be cold and windy, but dry.

-CNN’s Betsy Klein, Mary Gilbert and Taylor Ward contributed to this report.
+CNN’s Lauren Fox, Betsy Klein, Mary Gilbert and Taylor Ward contributed to this report.

 This is story has been updated with additional developments.